ishangarg39/employee-management/README.md

 3. Update the `config.php` file with your database connection details.

-4. Copy the folder in htdocs folder in XAMPP.
+4. Copy the folder Employee-management in htdocs folder in XAMPP.

 5. Start your local server and navigate to the `http://localhost/employee-management/signup.php` page to create user using the application.